 Make sure to have a comfortable pair of shoes, appropriate clothing layers for the weather conditions, plenty of water and a snack.
 It’s also handy to have a copy of “The Best Urban Hikes: Denver,” written by Chris Englert for the Colorado Mountain Club, in your pack, as the trail descriptions and accompanying maps can help ensure excursions go off without a hitch.
 Englert focuses on 30 options that have easy access and typically range from 2 to 8 miles, including eight routes that are part of the 9 Creeks Loop that covers 41 miles.

 Selecting a hike usually means considering the area of the city you are basing out of and what else you want to experience in the metropolitan area.
 A couple of easy walks that have many attractions nearby are in City Park and Confluence Park.
 City Park is a 320-acre gem with five formal gardens, loads of beautiful trees, a lake, Denver Zoo and the Denver Museum of Nature & Science.
 Stroll up to 2.5 miles here or head to the 3.5-mile Confluence Park loop trail that skirts along water most of the way (the South Platte River and Cherry Creek converge here).
-This downtown trail starts and ends near Denver’s flagship REI store and goes by landmarks such as Elitch Gardens Theme & Water Park and Broncos Stadium at Mile High.
+This downtown trail starts and ends near Denver’s flagship REI store and goes by landmarks such as Elitch Gardens Theme & Water Park and Empower Field at Mile High.
 Or connect to Cherry Creek Trail to extend your walk.

 For those seeking nature and wildlife watching, the 2.4 mile Lowry Park Loop is in the floodplain of the Aurora-Kelley Road Reservoir and is a favorite for bird watchers.
 On top of the dam, enjoy views of both downtown and the mountains.
 Rocky Mountain Arsenal National Wildlife Refuge, previously an army base, covers more almost 23 miles and has 15 miles of trails.
 There is a visitor center, ponds and lots of wildlife to view, including bison.